A1 · Beginner Pronouns & Referencing

 Me and John went to the store.

-When you have a compound object (e.g., "John and me"), always put the other person's name first.
+When you have a compound object (e.g., "John and me"), it is polite and grammatically standard to put the other person's name first.

 She gave the gift to John and me.
 (NOT: to me and John)